 Prioritizing Relaxation as a Perfectionist

 Prioritizing relaxation as a perfectionist can be especially challenging because perfectionists often tie their self-worth to productivity, achievement, or control.
 For many, relaxation can feel unearned or even guilt-inducing, as if taking a break means being lazy or falling behind.
-However, this mindset is not only unsustainable—it can lead to burnout, anxiety, and decreased overall performance.
+Downtime may trigger anxious thoughts about unfinished tasks or missed opportunities.
+However, this mindset is not only unsustainable—it can lead to burnout, chronic stress, anxiety, and decreased overall performance.
+When the nervous system is constantly activated, both creativity and efficiency suffer.
 The first step in prioritizing relaxation is to recognize that rest is not a luxury or a reward, but a vital part of mental, emotional, and physical health.
+Sustainable success depends on cycles of effort and recovery.

 Cognitive reframing